RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Names.md

 - `CTY`: for cities, towns, or villages.
 Places where people live. `DATE` is the founding of the locality.
 - `FTR`: for geographical features. `DATE` is the creation of the locality.

-`UID` is a custom ID generated using the UID Generator [[Meta/Scripts|program]], seeded using the incomplete name code string.
+`UID` is a custom ID generated using the UID Generator, seeded using the incomplete name code string.